dmertl/DrinkDifferent/README.md

 TODO
 ----

-- Combine separate ball and chain and stout beer notifier into single package
-- Standardize scraping
+- Update scraper and menu diff to handle scrapers return Beverage[] now.
 - Separate menu diff from scraping.
 Scraping should simply generate beverage data.
 Menu diff can run afterwards.
 - Get ball and chain into scraper
 - Get ball and chain into menu diff
-- Add metadata to scrape (menu?)

 Scrapers
 --------